Department Chair Leadership Institute

 Frequently Asked Questions

 AASCU member institutions may nominate more than one Department Chair.
-In order to best serve as many of our member institutions as possible, AASCU may cap the number of participants from the same institution at two per cohort.
+In order to best serve as many of our member institutions as possible, AASCU may cap the number of participants from the same institution at three.

 AASCU Consulting offers a 1.5-day department chair institute onsite at your institution, with additional opportunities for virtual workshops during the academic year.
 The institution-specific onsite academy program aligns with the AASCU Department Chair Leadership Institute or can be further tailored to address specific topics at your institution.
 Contact Matt Ceppi to learn more.